Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Introduction

-\textbf{Findings}: We evaluate our tool with ten most popular libraries that use OAuth 2.0 for implementing authorization server, and find pervasive vulnerabilities in these popular libraries.
+\textbf{Findings}: We evaluate our tool with the ten most popular libraries that use the standard OAuth protocol for implementing \oauthserver and find pervasive vulnerabilities in these popular libraries.
 All the ten popular libraries we studied have at least one security-critical property violation (i.e., vulnerability).
-From ten classes of security-critical logical flaws in these libraries, in total, we identify 47 vulnerabilities, 24 of which were previously unknown.
-Five classes of logical flaws (violating property P4, P5, P6, P7, and P9 in Table~\ref{tab:list-of-properties}) are novel and studied by us for the first time.
-We got acknowledged by the developers of six libraries, among which four libraries (e.g., Spring Auth Server~\cite{lib-spring-authorization-server}, Node OAuth2 Server~\cite{lib-node-oauth2-server}) immediately took actions to fix the vulnerabilities.
-Three classes of new vulnerabilities in these libraries also lead us to have new CVE entries (e.g., CVE-2020-26877, CVE-2020-26937 and CVE-2020-26938)\footnote{The CVEs are currently marked as “Reserved” and will be published after we make the vulnerabilities public}.
-These vulnerabilities can lead to account breach and confidential information leakage for both clients and resource owners.
-Three libraries have immediately fixed the vulnerabilities after we reported them, and the rest of the libraries are currently taking actions to fix the issues.
+In total, we identified 47 vulnerabilities, 24 of which were previously unknown.
+We study ten security-critical logical flaws in \oauthserver, five of which (P4, P5, P6, P7, and P9 in Table~\ref{tab:list-of-properties}) are studied by us for the first time.
+Violation of these properties may lead to severe attacks that are commonly observed on OAuth servers.
+We got acknowledged by the developers of eight libraries, among which five libraries, including Spring Auth Server~\cite{lib-spring-authorization-server} and Node OAuth2 Server~\cite{lib-node-oauth2-server}), immediately took actions to fix the vulnerabilities.
+Three classes of new vulnerabilities in these libraries also lead us to have new CVE entries (CVE-2020-26877, CVE-2020-26937, and CVE-2020-26938).
+These vulnerabilities can lead to account breaches and confidential information leakage for both clients and resource owners.
+Eight libraries immediately acknowledged our findings; five have fixed the issues after we reported them, and the rest of the libraries are currently taking action.
+Finally, \toolname is effective in that it significantly outperforms \oauthlint, a state-of-the-art checker~\cite{DBLP:conf/kbse/RahatFT19} in terms of running time ($>20\times$ faster) and expressiveness.